apache/continuum/Readme.txt

 Run Selenium tests in src/test/java with Maven and Cargo with alternate configuration
  * modify src/test/resources/it.properties as needed
  * edit pom.xml and remove <testSourceDirectory>
+ * for snapshot version of selenium(1.0-beta-SNAPSHOT), modify settings.xml/pom.xml to point to this repository http://nexus.openqa.org/content/repositories/snapshots
  * mvn clean install

 Run Selenium tests in src/test/testNG with Maven and testNG